 British / Irish bass Barnaby Rea "boasts a commanding stage presence and a rich bass voice" (Financial Times).
 A former Harewood Artist at English National Opera (2013-16), he has been a member of the Oper Frankfurt solo ensemble since 2016.

-Recent and future highlights on the concert platform include his BBC Proms debut at the Royal Albert Hall performing the roles of Judge Pitkin / First Workman / Radio Announcer in On the Town live on BBC4 and Radio 3 with John Wilson and the LSO, his Romanian debut at the Enescu Festival as Hobson in Peter Grimes under the baton of Paul Daniel, a return to perform once again with Edward Gardner and the Bergen Philharmonic with whom he has previously sung Hobson at the Bergen International Festival and the Edinburgh International Festival, Verdi’s Requiem live on BBC Radio 3 and Mozart’s Requiem at London’s Royal Festival Hall.
+Recent and future highlights on the concert platform include, his Enescu Festival debut as Hobson in the Romanian premiere of Peter Grimes under the baton of Paul Daniel, his BBC Proms debut at the Royal Albert Hall performing the roles of Judge Pitkin / First Workman / Radio Announcer in On the Town live on BBC4 and Radio 3 with John Wilson and the London Symphony Orchestra, Verdi’s Requiem live on BBC Radio 3 and Mozart’s Requiem at London’s Royal Festival Hall.
+A regular collaborator with the Bergen Filharmoniske Orkester, Barnaby will return twice to sing with the BFO in 19 /20 first to once again perform and this time record Hobson with Edward Gardner having previously performed the role at the Bergen International Festival and the Edinburgh International Festival and secondly to perform Beethoven's Prüfung des Küssens and Tremate, Empi Tremate with Jan Willem de Vriend.
 A keen interpreter of Kurt Weill Barnaby has sung Vom Tod im Wald and the Mahagonny Songspiel at Kings Place concert hall in London with the Continuum Ensemble and Mother The Seven Deadly Sins at the National Concert Hall in Dublin with the RTÉ Concert Orchestra.
 Barnaby also live recorded Bob Beckett HMS Pinafore at the Edinburgh International Festival under the baton of Richard Egarr.

 Barnaby trained at the National Opera Studio where he was supported by Scottish Opera and a Sybil Tutton Award administered by the Musicians Benevolent, having graduated from the highly acclaimed opera course at the Guildhall School of Music and Drama with the generous support of the Countess of Munster Musical Trust, the Musicians Benevolent Fund, the Wingate Foundation, the Hope Chest, Serena Fenwick, Towergate and the Worshipful Company of Gold & Silver Wyre Drawers.
 He continues to study under the guidance of John Evans.
 Operatic roles at GSMD included Bottom/Theseus in Britten’s A Midsummer Night’s Dream at the Barbican Theatre, Falstaff in Nicolai's Die lustigen Weiber von Windsor, Dr. Gibbs in the European premiere of Ned Rorem’s Our Town (GSMD) and Collatinus The Rape of Lucretia (British Youth Opera).